Amellinium/M5Stack-Core2-WebRadio/README.md

 ![1](https://github.com/user-attachments/assets/602b2a14-3139-4a75-8280-cf559b150c34)
 ![2](https://github.com/user-attachments/assets/44867758-ee5f-48ce-82d0-f0f5abc280a4)

-This is my uversion of the web radio player for the M5Stack Core2.
+This is a Web radio player for the M5Stack Core2.
 It’s based on an existing project but has been enhanced with new features and improved functionality.

 Key Changes and Enhancements